policygenius/reform/README.md

 ## Syncing Back

-After validation, you have two choices: either call `#save` and let Reform sort out the rest.
+After validation, you have two choices: either call `#save` and let ReformOneTwoSix sort out the rest.
 Or call `#sync`, which will write all the properties back to the model.
 In a nested form, this works recursively, of course.

 It's then up to you what to do with the updated models - they're still unsaved.